mkancija/rpi-random-number/Random_module-api.md

 # API random_module

-Create simple API with Golang.
+Create a simple API with Golang.

-Api will take all GET requests and serve JSON response with "random number" as primary result.
+The API will handle all GET requests and serve a JSON response containing a "random number" as the primary result.

 ## Prepare directory